jespinol/TR-FRET_dataProcess/README.md

 - The program will prompt you for:
     - a path to the data (single csv file or directory containing multiple files)
     - the maximum concentration in the dataset (in mM)
-    - whether the wells increase or decrease in concentration
+    - whether the wells decrease or increase in concentration
+    - whether the wells are arranged in columns or rows
     - the dilution factor used for the datapoints
 - Once the data is processed, a new dataset can be provided, or type "q" to quit.